larswaechter/schlaumeier/README.md

 The given answer `B` is then processed in the following steps.

 At the moment, the agent does not work completely autonomously.
 There's still some interaction of the user required.
-However, this depends on the game and can be changed according to personal preferences.
-Especially ads might interrupt the game flow.
-The Android Debug Bridge (ADB) is being used to trigger touch events and more on your phone.
+However, this depends for the most past on the game and can be changed according to personal preferences.
+Especially irregular ad popups can interrupt the game flow.
+The ADB `shell input tap x y` command is being used to trigger touch events on your phone and taking screenshots.

 Feel free to create a [fork](https://github.com/larswaechter/schlaumeier/fork) and develop a version for your preferred game!